Anne Heche dead at 53; actress removed from life support after organs harvested - NewsBreak

 Heche’s relationship with comedian Ellen DeGeneres heightened her fame, but it also came with immense public scrutiny, and backlash.

 “I didn’t do a studio picture for 10 years,” she told Page Six in 2021.
-“I was fired from a $10 million picture deal and did not see the light of day in a studio picture.”
+“I was fired from a $10 million picture deal and did not see the light of day in a studio picture.”3 shot at Six Flags Great America in Gurnee

 Heche called herself “patient zero” as she claimed she was the first big name to ever get canceled before the term “cancel culture” entered into the pop culture lexicon.